jschoder/neural-racing/README.md

-# neural-racing
+# Neural Racing

-Using neural networks and evolutionary algorithm to drive a racing car
+Playground to test out different ways to write a neural network training a car to run around a racing track.